 The pre-construction phase refers to the design phase of the project.
 This will ensure that any requirements and best practise mechanisms are built into the planning / design phase to be developed in the construction and operational phase.
-In term of this application, the pre-construction refers to the site selection and soil testing undertaken to confirm the optimal site for the dam.
+In term of this application, the pre-construction refers to the changes proposed by the specialists to improve and mitigate the areas that were unlawfully cleared.
+The application should also apply the principles of Conservation Agriculture to the design of irrigation systems, land preparation and soil management.